JakubFara/InterfaceSolver/docs/demos/example4/example4.rst

         (( ), Discontinuity(), bottom_sign)
     ]

-The empty list denotes subspace of FunctionSpace.
-We deal only with scalar space, so label is empty list if we would have MixedFunctionSpace we would denote (i, ) i-th subspace if it is scalar and (i, j) if i-th space is vectorial.
+The empty list denotes FunctionSpace inself.
+We deal only with scalar space, so the label is an empty list if we would have MixedFunctionSpace we will denote (i, ) i-th subspace if it is scalar and (i, j) if i-th space is vectorial.
 Then we formulate the UFL as we are used to and solve the equation.
 (Because we deal with Dirichlet boundary conditions we need to include the interface